jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (b) all other payments are credited on the day after the date on which they are received by the Commissioner.
-(4) Other than for the purposes set out in subsection (3),— (a) a salary or wage deduction is credited on the last day of the month in which the deduction is made; and (b) a payment made by a New Zealand-based borrower (excluding a salary or wage deduction) for a tax year is credited at the time when the Commissioner assesses the borrower's pre-taxed repayment obligation or other income repayment obligation for that tax year; and
+(4) Other than for the purposes set out in subsection (3),— (a) a salary or wage deduction is credited on the last day of the month in which the deduction is made; and (b) a payment made by a New Zealand-based borrower (excluding a salary or wage deduction) for a tax year is credited at the time when the Commissioner assesses the borrower's end-of-year repayment obligation for that tax year; and
   (c) a payment made by an overseas-based borrower (excluding a salary or wage deduction) is credited on the date it is received by the Commissioner.

 ### 196 Cancellation of interest if consolidated loan balance repaid early